tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 - `ip-geo-block-headers` : compose http request headers.
 - `ip-geo-block-comment` : validate comment post.
 - `ip-geo-block-login` : validate access of login.
-- `ip-geo-block-maxmind` : absolute path where Maxmind DB files should be saved.
+- `ip-geo-block-maxmind-path` : absolute path where Maxmind DB files should be saved.
+- `ip-geo-block-maxmind-zip-ipv4` : url to Maxmind DB zip file for IPv4.
+- `ip-geo-block-maxmind-zip-ipv6` : url to Maxmind DB zip file for IPv6.
-- `ip-geo-block-ip2location` : absolute path where IP2Location DB file is saved.
+- `ip-geo-block-ip2location-path` : absolute path where IP2Location DB file is saved.

 For more details, see `samples.php` combined together within this package.